ksarkies/XBee-Acquisition/Development/XBee-node-test-pc/README.md

 * xbee-node-test.h
 * xbee-node-test.pro
 * xbee-node-test.ui
-* serial.cpp
+* serial-libs.cpp

-serial.cpp is a substitute set of communication functions calling on POSIX/QT serial I/O. This should contain functions that match the calls in the test code.
+serial-libs.cpp is a substitute set of communication functions calling on POSIX/QT serial I/O. This should contain functions that match the calls in the test code.

-mainprog.cpp must be provided with the code to be tested in the following way:
+**mainprog.cpp** must be provided with the code to be tested in the following
+way:

 Split the code to be tested into an initialization part and an operational part that normally falls within an infinite loop.
 Place the initialization part